 Chilling Out: The Art of Cold Fermentation in White Wine Making

-Let's dive into the frosty world of white wine fermentation.
-The temperature at which you ferment your white wine is not just a minor detail; it's the maestro that conducts the symphony of flavors and aromas in your final product.
+Let's dive into the frosty world of cooler white wine fermentation.
+The temperature at which you ferment your white wine is not just a minor detail.
 In this article, we will investigate what happens when you ferment at lower temperatures, detail some easy home winemaking techniques, and discuss commercial yeasts that are suited for the task at hand.
+During the colder months, you might be able to easily try some of these techniques at home.

 Overview:

 Why the cold, you ask?
-Well, let's get down to the nitty-gritty.
 When you ferment white wine at colder temperatures, typically between 45-60°F (7-15°C), you're essentially slowing down the yeast's metabolism.
 This is akin to putting the yeast on a slow, scenic train ride rather than a high-speed express.

-This leisurely pace allows the yeast to retain more esters, the compounds responsible for the fruity and floral aromas that make your nostrils dance with delight.
+This leisurely pace allows the yeast to retain more esters, the compounds responsible for the stone fruit and floral aromas that are characteristic of cold fermented whites and make your nostrils dance with delight.
 At higher temperatures, more of them bubble out.
 Think of them as the secondary violins of your orchestra, providing those high, sweet notes that make your wine's melody that much more memorable and complex.

-Moreover, fermenting at lower temperatures also reduces the production of fusel alcohol, which in reds is an advantage but not so with whites.
+Moreover, fermenting at lower temperatures also inhibits the production of fusel alcohol, which in reds is an advantage but not so with whites.
 In a white wine, you want your alcohol to be almost exclusively ethanol.
+As long as your temps stay below 68 degrees, fusel alcohol will not be produced.
 The fusel alcohol present in reds fermented at higher temps is balanced out by tannins and oak.
 Whites have no tannins and oak is often limited to Chardonnay.
 It has characteristics that favor oak infusion, however, it is an exception, not a rule.
 Any white will never be as bold as a Cabernet Sauvignon or Zinfandel, so oak and fusel alcohol should not be invited to the fermentation party.
 Think of whites and reds as personality types.
 Big reds are extroverts and whites are introverts.

 Techniques:

 Now, how can you, the home winemaker, achieve these cooler fermentation temperatures?
 It's simpler than you might think.
 You don't need a frosty cave or a high-tech refrigeration system.
-A cool basement, a temperature-controlled fridge, or even a tub filled with ice water can do the trick.
+A cool basement or porch, a temperature-controlled fridge, or even a tub filled with ice water can do the trick.
 Try using a container that is larger than your fermenter and make the equivalent of a double boiler.

 It is also advantageous to ferment in smaller batches and in vessels that have snap lids with airlocks.
 It is easier to control the internal temperatures with smaller volume.
 If your temps start to kick up, you will have an easier time dropping the temperature of 6 gallons of must than 50.
 If you don’t have this option and are fermenting in steel tanks, another trick is to freeze water bottles.
 Just sanitize them and drop them into your must.
 Small bottles are better especially if you are working with smaller batches because they give you more control.